PavanRangani/docs/docs/prd/chat/chat.md

 - User can edit only own Chat
 - Multiple chat can be edited at a same time
 - Chat of Done task can not be edited
-- When any Chat is edited, no notification is sent to RACI team.
+- When any Chat is edited, no notification is sent to RAI team.
 (This is intentional as per Keith's suggestion)

 ### UX Rules
 - For Edited Chat shows time when its Edited